ibm-cloud-docs/log-analysis/agent/upgrade_logdna_agent_2.md

    {: pre}

 ## Step 2.
-Backup the YAML file of the LogDNA agent that is deployed in the cluster
+Backup the YAML file of the logging agent that is deployed in the cluster
 {: #upgrade_logdna_agent_2_step2}

-Run the following command to backup the YAML file of the LogDNA agent that is currently deployed in your cluster:
+Run the following command to backup the YAML file of the logging agent that is currently deployed in your cluster:

 ```
 kubectl get ds logdna-agent -o yaml > logdna-agent-<clusterName>-<date>.yaml